-In December 2015, the Company borrowed \$13,835 (\$19,000 Canadian) under two separate note agreements for \$7,282 (\$10,000 Canadian) and \$6,553 (\$9,000 Canadian) with related parties.
-The lenders are related parties through an immediate family relationship with officers or directors of the Company and a common director.
-The \$7,282 loan from the immediate family relationship was repaid in its entirety at December 31, 2015.

-The notes payable bear interest at the Bank of Canada Prime rate plus 1%.
-The Company may repay the loan and outstanding interest thereon by giving notice to the lender 15 days prior to the anticipated repayment.
-At December 31, 2016, the effective interest rate on these notes payable was 3.7%.
-The balance of notes payable to related parties at December 31, 2016 was \$6,963.
-The Company recognized interest expense of \$264 and \$nil for the years ended December 31, 2016 and 2015, respectively, in its Statement of Operations and Comprehensive Income.
+In December 2015, the Company borrowed \$6,553 (\$9,000 Canadian) under a note agreement with related parties.
+The lenders were related parties through an immediate family relationship with officers or directors of the Company and a common director.
+The note payable bore interest at the Bank of Canada Prime rate plus 1%.
+The Company could repay the loan and outstanding interest thereon by giving notice to the lender 15 days prior to the anticipated repayment.
+At December 31, 2018, the effective interest rate on these notes payable was 4.95%.
+The balance of note payable, including interest, to related parties at December 31, 2018 and 2017 was \$7,403 and \$7,718, respectively.
+The Company recognized interest expense of \$315, \$282 and \$264 for the years ended December 31, 2018, 2017 and 2016, respectively, in its Statements of Operations and Comprehensive Income (Loss).